Social Icons

 Directed by Robert Rodriguez

-The only film in the Mexico Trilogy I had seen before now was Desperado.
-It was not a spectacular movie for me back then and even now the movie is just good to watch, but nothing spectacular.
-Robert Rodriguez did not spare the life of the people in this movie and shooting guns was just everywhere.
-Here in this movie thanks to a handsome budget of $7 million which is better than the $8,000 he used in making El Mariachi in 1992, we get to see a more robust story.
+The only film in the Mexico Trilogy I’d seen before now was Desperado.
+It wasn’t spectacular for me back then, and even now, it’s just good to watch—nothing groundbreaking.
+Robert Rodriguez didn’t hold back on the violence in this movie; gunfire is everywhere.
+Thanks to a handsome budget of 7 million (a huge leap from the 8,000 he used for El Mariachi in 1992), we get a more robust story.

-The shooting is better choreographed and the effects are better mastered for the TV screen.
-As Antonio Banderas is taking over the lead in this here movie, the last scene in the first film where his (Mariachi man) girl was killed, was redone.
-This time we get to see Antonio Banderas look unhappy and devastated by her death.
-This unlike the first film is in English.
+The shootouts are better choreographed, and the effects are polished for the TV screen.
+With Antonio Banderas taking over the lead role, the last scene from the first film—where Mariachi’s girl was killed—was redone.
+This time, we see Antonio Banderas looking genuinely heartbroken and devastated by her death.
+Unlike the first film, this one is in English.

-The movie plot here is now set as thus, El Mariachi is looking for a man named Bucho.
-Bucho was not in the first film, but he is the head of the criminal gang that was involved in the death of his girl.
+The movie’s plot is set up like this: El Mariachi is hunting for a man named Bucho.
+Bucho wasn’t in the first film, but he’s the head of the criminal gang responsible for the death of Mariachi’s girlfriend.

-In a new town, after a massacre in his hand at a bar, he was saved by a lady (Salma Hayek) who happens to see someone who escaped from the bar unhurt trying to shoot him in the back.
+In a new town, after a bar massacre, he’s saved by a woman (Salma Hayek), who sees someone escaping the bar trying to shoot him in the back.

-She not only saved him, but cleaned him but and tended to his wounds.
-They fell for each other and as luck will have it she is the girl of Bucho, which is similar to the other girl he lost in the first film.
+She not only saves him but also tends to his wounds.
+They fall for each other, and as luck would have it, she’s Bucho’s girlfriend—mirroring the tragedy of the first film.

-Bucho discovers that she is keeping him safe and attacks her store, burning it down and there our El Mariachi sees Bucho for the first time.
+Bucho discovers she’s protecting El Mariachi and attacks her store, burning it down.
+It’s here that El Mariachi sees Bucho for the first time.

-From here the movie gets a cameo from the guy that played the role in the first film and that’s it for this summary plot.
+From this point, the movie includes a cameo from the actor who played El Mariachi in the first film, and that’s it for this summary.

-The acting here is far better than the one of the first film and you can also tell by the way of the production that this movie had more money invested in it.
+The acting here is far better than in the first film, and you can tell from the production quality that this movie had more money behind it.

-In the end, after seeing this I still have more appreciation for Robert Rodriguez for what he was able to do in the first film.
+In the end, after watching this, I still have more appreciation for Robert Rodriguez and what he was able to achieve with the first film.
+That said, this movie is a classic of the 90s.

 0 comments: